Hello T.E.A Birds!

 We spent a total of six nights in Italy.
 Four nights in Sorrento and two nights in Rome.
 So I’m going to break this Italy post into two parts.
 Given the title, you can probably guess I’m going to discuss our time in Sorrento and surrounded cities.
 As for Rome check back next week for the blog post and stay tuned for the Italy Video soon to be uploaded to our Youtube.

-Sorrento is a three and a half hour ride from the international airport in Rome.
+Sorrento is a three and a half-hour ride from the international airport in Rome.
 You could imagine that after sitting in an airplane for 15 hours, the last thing you want to do is sit in a car for 3hours and 30 minutes to get to your next destination.
 But that is exactly what we did, we picked up a rental at the airport and drove all the way to Sorrento.
-You’ll be able to see how nervous Drew got driving in the streets of Italy in the upcoming Vlog, lol.
+You can see how nervous Drew was driving in the streets of Italy in our Italy Video lol.

 Where We Stayed

 Hotel Gardenia was our home for the next few days and our experience there was excellent.
-Friendly staff, great breakfast spread, and it’s located only 10-minutes away from the historical center of Sorrento.
+Friendly staff, great breakfast spread, and it’s located only a 10-minute walk away from the historical center of Sorrento.
 From there you can visit shops, restaurants, museums and plenty of historical sites.

 Winters in Italy